kevinfengcs88/nvim/README.md

 - Figure out why Neovim's insert mode cursor is not a block on the first time it opens (this behavior is not consistent)
     - Also figure out why cursor doesn't always stay yellow (sometimes it matches the color of the character underneath it)
 - LSP warning still occurring for noice
-- Change "accept completion" key from <CR> to something more specific